alexanian/socratic-form-microscopy/_posts/2017-10-16-north-korean-nuclear-weapons-program-faq.md

 Last year, North Korea claimed that a 10kt detonation was the successful test of a thermonuclear weapon <a href="http://www.breitbart.com/national-security/2016/01/13/north-korea-vows-to-wipe-out-entire-u-s-with-h-bombs/">capable of destroying the entire United States</a>.
 We can't trust official pronouncements about their nuclear weapons program.
 We can only trust the scarce scraps of hard evidence they leave.

-{% include image.html src="/wp-content/uploads/10KTvsContUSA-1-768x398.png" alt="" caption="Pictured: The scale of a 10kt explosion vs The United States of America.
+{% include image.html src="{{ site.baseurl }}/wp-content/uploads/10KTvsContUSA-1-768x398.png" alt="" caption="Pictured: The scale of a 10kt explosion vs The United States of America.
 Not pictured: America being destroyed.
 Note that while the pin marking the centre of America is highly visible, the radius of destruction covers just 30­ pixels of the approximately 450,000 pixels making up America in this image." %}

 So, in this case, I think we're going to have to wait for more US intelligence leaks before we know either way.